 - Educational Commission for Foreign Medical Graduates (ECFMG) Status Report

-- J-1 Visas or US Naturalization
+- We sponsor J-1 Visas

 The University of Nebraska Medical Center provides equal opportunity in education without regard to race, age, color, disability, religion, sex, national origin, marital status, genetic information or Veteran status in accordance with the University of Nebraska’s policy and applicable federal and state statutes and regulations.